Teen Volunteer Opportunities

 Teen shelvers are recruited twice a year: once in mid-May, for the summer, and once in mid-August, for the school year.

-Shelvers come in on a set schedule of 1.5 hours each week to shelve and organize books.
+Shelvers must be at least going into 9th grade.
+They come in on a set schedule of 1.5 hours each week to shelve and organize books.
 They are invaluable in keeping the library shelves in shape!

 A link to the application form will be added to this page during those periods.
 Shelvers will go through an interview with the volunteer coordinator and, if selected, must undergo an extended training session before they begin their duties.
 Plainsboro residents will be given first consideration.

-The application period for shelving during Summer 2017 has ended.
+The application period for shelving during the 2019-2020 school year has closed.

 The library has one time or multi-week programs throughout the year, such as: